This means that you will now graduate with a Te Pūkenga qualification. Read more

 Fees listed are for each year of the programme, indicative only and may vary with course selection.

 This programme is an intensive programme on the basics of winemaking and finishing procedures during a winery harvest, and when working in a cellar team.

-The first six weeks will give you an introduction into the wine industry, basics of winemaking and practice the tasks required to work successfully in a cellar vintage crew.
+The first six weeks will give you an introduction to the wine industry, the basics of winemaking and practice the tasks required to work successfully in a cellar vintage crew.

-The practical days out in wineries increase through the programme before offering the opportunity of a paid practical vintage placement for 7-8 weeks while classes are paused to allow for uninterrupted support to vineyards.
+The practical days out in cellar operations increase through the programme before offering the opportunity of a paid practical vintage placement for 7-8 weeks while classes are paused to allow for uninterrupted support to wineries.

 Post-vintage the last course, Wine Management Post-Fermentation, will be taught in part-time classes.